 Welcome to the Feast of Saint Mark Italian Festival!
 We are glad you are visiting our website and look forward to you joining us with family and friends for this one of a kind tradition in Alabama.

 April is a perfect time of year with average temperatures between 75-80 degrees.
-The Feast is held on the beautiful church and grounds of Saint Mark The Evangelist Catholic Church on Hwy.
+The Festival is held on the beautiful Church grounds of Saint Mark The Evangelist Catholic Church on Hwy.
 119, just east of Hwy.
 280. This is the Brook Highland neighborhood adjacent to Greystone.

 The Feast of our Patron, Saint Mark the Evangelist, is celebrated April 25.
 For this reason, our Feast, which honors our Patron, is typically held on the first Saturday following April 25.

 Saint Mark the Evangelist was an early follower of Jesus Christ and a companion of Saint Paul on his first missionary journey.
 The first Gospel, which was written for Gentile converts in Rome sometime after the death of Saint Peter and Saint Paul (60-70 A.D.) is attributed to Saint Mark.

 Saint Mark’s Gospel appears to be a handbook of discipleship calling followers to a life of self-sacrificing love.
 Mark’s Gospel had a decisive influence on the spread of Christianity.
 Saint Mark’s symbol is the winged lion that signifies the “royalty of Christ.”
 His Gospel begins with “the voice of one crying in the wilderness,” the roar of the lion.